Types of Degrees Other Engineering Majors Are Getting

 In an O*NET survey, other engineering majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
 These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Other Engineering Majors

-This major prepares you for careers in which these knowledge areas are important:
+Other Engineering majors often go into careers in which the following knowledge areas are important:

 Skills for Other Engineering Majors

 A major in other engineering prepares you for careers in which the following skill-sets are crucial:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Speaking - Talking to others to convey information effectively.

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.